-The nonprofit sector in the United States is huge.
-It comprises approximately six percent of the U.S. GDP, with nearly one and a half million registered nonprofit organizations that attract one quarter of the adult population as volunteers.
-(National Council on Nonprofits) As the sector continues to grow, managers with diverse experiences and skill are increasingly in demand.
+The nonprofit sector in the United States is enormous.
+According to the National Council on Nonprofits, it comprises approximately six percent of the U.S. GDP, with nearly 1.5 million registered nonprofit organizations that attract a quarter of the adult population as volunteers.
+As the sector continues to grow, managers with diverse experiences and skills are increasingly in demand.

 Tuition & Fees

 Tuition rates and student fees can change each year.

 Based on 2022 credit hour cost, a person completing this program at the recommended pace would have paid $7,656 in tuition.